Jagst

-The Jagst ([jakst]) is a right tributary of the Neckar in northern Baden-Württemberg.
-It is 190 km long.
-Its source is in the hills east of Ellwangen, close to the Bavarian border.
-It winds through the towns Ellwangen, Crailsheim, Kirchberg an der Jagst, Langenburg, Krautheim, Möckmühl and Neudenau.
-Near Bad Wimpfen the Jagst flows into the Neckar, a few km downstream from the mouth of the river Kocher, that flows more or less parallel to the Jagst.
+The Jagst ([jakst]) is a right tributary of the Neckar in northern Baden-Württemberg, Germany.
+The source of this 190 km long river is in the hills east of Ellwangen, close to the Bavarian border.
+The Jagst winds through the towns of Ellwangen, Crailsheim, Kirchberg an der Jagst, Langenburg, Krautheim, Möckmühl and Neudenau.
+Near Bad Wimpfen, the Jagst flows into the Neckar, a few km downstream from the mouth of the river Kocher, that flows more or less parallel to the Jagst.

 To the south of the river is the Harthausen Forest.

 Tributaries

 The following rivers are tributaries to the river Jagst (from source to mouth):